Tannin (mythology): Canaanite mythology

 Tannin appears in the Baal Cycle as one of the servants of Yam (lit.
 'Sea') defeated by Baʿal (lit.
 'Lord') or bound by his sister, Anat.
 He is usually depicted as serpentine, possibly with a double tail.

 Hebrew mythology

 The tanninim (תַּנִּינִים) also appear in the Hebrew Bible's Book of Genesis, Exodus, Deuteronomy, Psalms, Job, Ezekiel, Isaiah, and Jeremiah.
 They are explicitly listed among the creatures created by God on the fifth day of the Genesis creation narrative, translated in the King James Version as "great whales".
 The tannin is listed in the apocalypse of Isaiah as among the sea beasts to be slain by Yahweh "on that day", translated in the King James Version as "the dragon".

-In Judaism, Tannin is sometimes conflated with the related sea monsters Leviathan and Rahab by Christians.
+In Judaism, tannin is the term used for sea monsters such as Leviathan and Rahab.
 Along with Rahab, "Tannin" was a name applied to ancient Egypt after the Exodus to Canaan.